AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/advanced-level.md

 - Go through [this section](how-to-navigate/advanced-level.md) slowly.

-- If you are done, take look at the [Table of Content](http://neomatrix369.gitbooks.io/adoptopenjdk-getting-started-kit/content/) and then check to see if you have not tried anything out yet.
+- If you are done, take a look at the [Table of Content](http://neomatrix369.gitbooks.io/adoptopenjdk-getting-started-kit/content/) to see if you have not tried anything from the list.